dimanyfantakis/SecondhandBookstore/README.md

 * You are now eligible to buy a book by selecting your desired book in the library and adding your credit card credentials

-* In order to sell or delete a book listing, simply use the profile component that will be rendered after you have succesfully logged in
+* In order to make or delete a book listing, simply use the profile component that will be rendered after you have succesfully logged in

     * To make a book listing click on the Add Book tab.
 Use the search bar to find the book you are willing to sell and make the listing.